Architecture Overview

 ]);

-Vue components receive these props with full type safety:
+Your components receive these props with full type safety — no API layer, no REST endpoints, no GraphQL schema.

 Learn more: Frontend Architecture